Local Guide

 Holt

 Holt is small town with many Georgian buildings, ideal for a visit on those days when you must go shopping!
-It has a number of art galleries, clothes shops and a famous department store 'Bakers and Larners' which has a wonderful food hall (see below).
-Galleries include the Bircham Gallery on the main street, and Baron Art in Chapel Yard near the car park.
+It has an art gallery, clothes shops and a famous department store 'Bakers and Larners' which has a wonderful food hall (see below).
+Bircham Gallery is on the main street.

 Also in Holt are Doodle Pots, a “Ceramic Café” where you can paint your own china - a fun rainy day activity for children (it's on the Cley Road just off the main street) and Starling’s newsagents on the main street – perfect for children, it has a great selection of toys upstairs.